 Amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease)

-Currently, ESRD and ALS are the only medical conditions that qualify for Medicare coverage without an extended waiting period.
+Currently, ESRD and ALS are the only medical conditions that qualify for Medicare coverage without a 2-year waiting period.

 Spouses of people 65 and older on Medicare

-One spouse’s working history can help the other spouse obtain Medicare coverage once they turn 65.
+One spouse’s working history can help the other spouse obtain Medicare coverage once they turn age 65.

 The federal government designed the Medicare program to be like an a la carte menu of options.
 Each aspect of Medicare provides coverage for different types of medical services.